jackryan135/meadowmonitor/README.md

 ### To Initialize Database -

-To initialize the MySQL database, first turn on the Apache and MySQL servers by pressing the "Start Servers" button on the MAMP window. ~~Then, visit the URL [localhost:8080/install.php](localhost:8080/install.php)~~
+To initialize the MySQL database, first turn on the Apache and MySQL servers by pressing the "Start Servers" button on the MAMP window.

 The primary difference here is that we're initializing the tables using SQLAlchemy in Python; see `server/tables.py` for the schema.
 ```py